mFlayyan/website/website_snippet_blog_display_post/README.rst

 =============

 This widget requires the website_blog_more_post_types module.
+It also requires website_parametric_snippets a module that provides the t-ignore-branding field to allow parametric behaviour in snippet selections.
 Website_blog_more_post_types extends blog posts by giving them also a "teaser", which is what the snippet shows on the page.